MatzoMT/cs1302-arcade/README.md

 mouse-related classes used in the starter code:

 * [`javafx.scene.input.KeyEvent`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/input/KeyEvent.html):
-  used as a lower bound for the input parameter type for the `handle` method in a keyboard-related event handler.
+  used as the input parameter type for the `handle` method in a keyboard-related event handler.

 * [`javafx.scene.input.KeyCode`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/input/KeyCode.html):
   an enumeration that describes the possible outputs of calling `getCode()` on a `KeyEvent` object.

 * [`javafx.scene.input.MouseEvent`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/input/MouseEvent.html):
-  used as a lower bound for the input parameter type for the `handle` method in a mouse-related event handler.
+  used as the input parameter type for the `handle` method in a mouse-related event handler.

+Plese note that the datatype for a keyboard-related event handler needs to be `EventHandler<? super KeyEvent>` and not merely `EventHandler<KeyEvent>`.
+Likewise, the the datatype for a mouse-related event handler needs to be `EventHandler<? super MouseEvent>` and not `EventHandler<MouseEvent>`.

 # Appendix - Workflow